Amlodipine (am-load-i-peen) Besilate

 Do not breast-feed if you are taking this medicine.

-It is not known if the active ingredient in Norvapine passes into breast milk or if your baby may be affected.
+The active ingredient in Norvapine passes into breast milk.
+Your baby may be affected.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including:

 all medicines, vitamins, herbal supplements or natural therapies you buy without a